experimentarium/times/docs/part-1/05-times-optimisation.md

 the stream of cost payments in the energy system, as discussed below.
 Each year, the total cost includes the following elements:

 - *Capital Costs* incurred for *investing* into and/or *dismantling* processes.

--   Fixed and variable annual *Operation and Maintenance (O&M) Costs,* and other annual costs occurring during the dismantling of technologies.
+- Fixed and variable annual *Operation and Maintenance (O&M) Costs, and other annual costs occurring during the dismantling of technologies.
 - Costs incurred for *exogenous imports* and for domestic resource *extraction* and *production*.
 An exogenous import is one that imported from a non-specified entity, i.e. not from another modeled region.
 Exogenous imports are not relevant in global TIMES instances.
 - Revenues from exogenous *export.* An exogenous export is one that is exported to a non-specified entity, i.e. not to another modeled region.
 Exogenous exports are irrelevant in global TIMES instances.
 Exogenous export earnings are revenues and appear with a negative sign in the cost expressions.
 - *Delivery* costs for commodities consumed by the processes.
 These costs are attached to commodity flows.
 - *Taxes* and *subsidies* associated with commodity flows and process activities or investments.
 A tax is not a cost *per se*.
 However, since the tax is intended to influence the optimization, it is considered as an integral part of the objective function.
 It is however reported separately from regular costs.
 Similarly for subsidies.
 - *Revenues from recuperation of embedded commodities,* accrued when a process's dismantling releases some valuable commodities.
 - *Damage costs* (if defined) due to emissions of certain pollutants.
-    Several assumptions are made: the damage costs in region ***r*** result from emissions in ***r*** and possibly in other regions;
-    damage cost is imputed to the emitting region (polluter pays);
-    emissions in period ***t*** entail damages in period ***t*** only;
-    the damage cost from several types of emission is assumed to be the sum of the costs from each emission type (no cross-effect); and the damage function linking cost DAM to emissions EM is a power function of the form:
+Several assumptions are made: the damage costs in region $r$ result from emissions in $r$ and possibly in other regions; damage cost is imputed to the emitting region (polluter pays); emissions in period $t$ entail damages in period $t$ only; the damage cost from several types of emission is assumed to be the sum of the costs from each emission type (no cross-effect); and the damage function linking cost DAM to emissions EM is a power function of the form:

 $$DAM(EM) = MC_{0} \cdot \frac{EM^{\beta + 1}}{(\beta + 1) \cdot EM_{0}^{\beta}}$$

-> Where β is non-negative (i.e. marginal damage costs are non
-> decreasing).
-Hence, the damage cost function is linear ($\beta = 0$) or non
-> linear but convex ($\beta > 0$).
-Therefore, the same linearization procedure
-> that was used for the surplus may be applied here in order to
-> linearize the damage cost[^29].
-Appendix B of Part II and Technical
-> note \"TIMES Damage\", explain how to declare the various parameters
-> required to define the damage functions, to specify the linearization
-> parameters, and to define the switches used to control the
-> optimization.
-It should be noted that global emissions such as GHG\'s
-> should not be treated via this feature but rather should make use of
-> the Climate Module option described in chapter 7.
+> Where $\beta$ is non-negative (i.e. marginal damage costs are non decreasing).
+Hence, the damage cost function is linear ($\beta = 0$) or non linear but convex ($\beta > 0$).
+Therefore, the same linearization procedure that was used for the surplus may be applied here in order to linearize the damage cost[^29].
+Appendix B of Part II and Technical note \"TIMES Damage\", explain how to declare the various parameters required to define the damage functions, to specify the linearization parameters, and to define the switches used to control the optimization.
+It should be noted that global emissions such as GHG\'s should not be treated via this feature but rather should make use of the Climate Module option described in chapter 7.

--   ***Salvage value*** of processes and embedded commodities at the end of the planning horizon.
+- *Salvage value* of processes and embedded commodities at the end of the planning horizon.
 This revenue appears with a negative sign in the cost expressions.
 It should also be stressed that the calculation of the salvage value at the end of the planning horizon is very complex and that the original TIMES expressions accounting for it contained some biases (over- or under-estimations of the salvage values in some cases).
 These biases have been corrected in the present version of TIMES as explained in sections 5.3.4 and 5.5.
 - *Welfare loss* resulting from reduced end-use demands.
-Chapter 4has presented the mathematical derivation of this quantity.
+Chapter 4 has presented the mathematical derivation of this quantity.

 ### Cash flow tracking